 TIU : What is the motive behind This is Ulverston?

 HT : Personally it is a social prescription and one that I do find a challenge both with mental and physical fatigue but it helps my overall health and skill set.
-It is also a project for the people of the town.
-I like life stories and giving people time to talk about themselves because recently there has been so much social disconnect it is hard to get back to the basics of being human.
-People are overworked, stressed, broke and often running on this treadmill of social media in order to stay relevant or seen.
-All that is incredibly bad for human spirit as well as physical health so if I can get one person to chat with me I can hopefully get others to take the time to listen to or read about them.
+It is also a project for the people of the town and their life stories.
 What someone does is interesting but who someone is is the really important thing and by that I mean how they conduct themselves, how they treat everybody and how they view the world.
 Not what they have in terms of status, land, money, power, influence etc. I am not swayed by those elements.
 Most people have a lot to say and backstory that comes with it.
 People should have curiosity in who is living near them or working alongside them.
 I also think it is important to have a free voice to a great extent.
 I am certainly not partisan personally – I don’t see myself as left, right or even in the middle.
 I just see humans with lives – everybody with this one, fragile gift – and what are they choosing to do with it?
 The hope is, something positive.
+I don’t receive or seek funding for the project, it is very much a personal endeavour.
+I like to put my money where my mouth is and also retain complete control and ownership of my work.

 TIU : Favourite Ulverston spot?